What is plain language?

-Plain language is information that is focused on readers.
-When you write in plain language, you create information that works well for the people who use it, whether online or in print.
+Plain language is reader-focused writing.
+When you write in plain language, you create material (for print or online) that works well for the people who use that material.

 Our measure of plain language is behavioral: Can the people who are the audience for the material quickly and easily

 Plain language is more than just short words and short sentences – although those are often two very important guidelines for plain language.
 When you create material in plain language, you also organize it logically for the audience.
 You consider how well the layout of your pages or screens works for the audience.